 We, at Visitor Analytics, are working hard to make sure that we will keep providing all the features for our customers while being GDPR compliant!

 In the next article, we will tell you how we will adapt our services in order to respect all the GDPR expectations and how can we help you, as a website owner using our app, to be compliant with no effort!
+We know that all these compliance steps might sound complicated, but if you’re just starting your journey for a 100% GDPR compliant website, here is the most comprehensive GDPR checklist to get started.

 PS: If you managed to reach the end of the article, here is a nice infographic about GDPR created by the amazing EU team: http://ec.europa.eu/justice/smedataprotect/index_en.htm